-Place your mouse over the “Uncategorized” entry and click on Quick Edit …
+Place your mouse over the “Uncategorized” entry and click on the ‘Quick Edit’ link …

-(Category table: Uncategorized – Quick Edit link)
+(Category: Uncategorized – Quick Edit link)

 (Change ‘Uncategorized’ category to something more meaningful to your site visitors and search engines)

-(Use SEO-friendly URLs)
+(Use search engine-friendly URLs)

 Post Categories – Additional Information

-(Posts can have multiple categories)
+(WordPress posts can have multiple categories)